1502 Perth - The Royal Golfer

 North and South Inch

-It is said that he played golf on the North Inch, (shown in the middle of the map) which still has a golf course today.
+This may have been on the North Inch, (shown in the middle of the map) which still has a golf course today.
 The North Inch and the South Inch were two large parkland areas given to Perth in 1377 by King Robert III.
 The North Inch was the scene of the famous Battle of the Clans in 1396, which left only twelve men standing from a total of sixty from the clans of Chattan and Kay.

 Other early Perth Golfers

 The first record of golf on the North Inch comes from the records of the Kirk (Church) Session who persecuted congregation members for playing golf on Sunday.
 In 1599 there is record of four people - John Gardner, James Bowman, Laurence Chalmers and Laurence Cuthbert - confessing and apologising for playing golf on the North Inch 'at the time of the preaching afternoon of the Sabbath'.
 This is one of several cases in the Session minutes between the years 1592 and 1619.
-Another is to golf on Muirton meadows which would later, briefly, become part of North Inch golf course.
+Another case concerned golf on Muirton meadows which would later, briefly, become part of North Inch golf course.

-Henry Adamson published a lament in 1638 to his friend James Gall, whom he described as a citizen of Perth, and a gentleman of goodly stature, and pregnant wit, much given to pastimes such as golf, archery and curling; and jovial company.
+Henry Adamson published a lament in 1638 to his friend James Gall, whom he described as a citizen of Perth, and a gentleman of 'goodly stature', and 'pregnant wit', much given to pastimes such as golf, archery and curling; and 'jovial company'.